mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ## AI's impact on learning and understanding

 Overall, AIs has great influences on my learning experiences.
-Since I was able to ask AIs like ChatGPT for explanations on things I don't understand, and they give clear and explanative responses, AIs enhanced my learning and understanding of the course materials, as well as the concepts of software engineering.
+Since I was able to ask AIs like ChatGPT for explanations on things I don't understand, and they give clear responses, AIs enhanced my learning and understanding of the course materials, as well as the concepts of software engineering.
 I gained positive impact on my comprehension of codes, and approaches for solving problems in code.

 ## Practical applications of AIs